MarlonOtter/Chemical-Visualiser/README.md

 mkdir -p build
 cd build
 cmake ..
-cmake --build . # or run in VS
+cmake --build .
 ```

+Alternatively, you can open the folder in Visual Studio and it should be able to be ran as usual (Run button / F5).